Treatment for Hydrocephalus in the Newborn

 Your healthcare provider may prescribe medicine to slow down the flow of CSF temporarily, until the blockage is gone.
 If this works, your baby may not need other treatment.
-If your baby needs further treatment, your healthcare provider may perform one of the procedures described below.
+If your baby needs further treatment, your healthcare provider may do one of the procedures described below.

 Procedures to draw off fluid